 Christian Aid decided to conclude its operations in Uganda following a comprehensive review of needs, capacities and resources in the countries where were operating.

 We are focusing on how and where we can achieve the greatest, deepest and most lasting change in the lives of poor people using the resources available to us.

 We continue to support our partners the Church of Uganda, Center for Constitutional Governance and the Refugee Law Project at an advocacy level.

 Find out more about our work with the Refugee Law Project in our online exhibition:

-Our partner the Refugee Law Project has a strong track record of drawing attention to human rights issues which are often widely ignored and in 2009 won Best Documentary for Gender Against Men at the Kenya International Film Festival.
+We have been committed to working with the Refugee Law Project (RLP) for nearly 10 years.
+RLP has a strong track record of drawing attention to human rights issues which are often widely ignored and in 2009 won Best Documentary for 'Gender Against Men' at the Kenya International Film Festival.

 Through their work with Uganda’s police force, education on refugee rights is now included in national police training.

 Christian Aid worked with the Uganda Debt Network to ensure that people living in poor communities can influence the decisions that affect their lives and that government delivers on the promises it makes.

 Friends of Canon Gideon Foundation